coDictionary/coDictionary/README.md

 # About Me
-  Hi there 👋, I'm the Owner of coDictionary
+  Hi there 👋, I'm the Owner of coDictionary \n
-  I'm still a student now
+  I'm still a student now \n
-  I'm learning kotlin btw
+  I'm learning kotlin btw \n

 ## What am I doing?
   Just a Little Fuckin Project